Gravitational waveforms from inspiral compact binaries in Hybrid metric-Palatini gravity: Introduction

 One of the simplest and most widely used methods for extending GR is f(R)-gravity \cite{Bergmann1968, Felice2010, Nojiri2017, Nojiri2011}.
-The f(R)-gravity approach modifies the Einstein-Hilbert action by substituting the Ricci scalar with an arbitrary function of curvature, offering a compelling way to explain both the inflationary period and the modern accelerated expansion of the universe.
+The f(R)-gravity approach modifies the Einstein-Hilbert action by replacing the Ricci scalar with an arbitrary function of curvature, offering a compelling way to explain both the inflationary period and the current accelerated expansion of the universe.
 The f(R)-theories can be divided into two classes: metric and Palatini ones.
 In the metric approach, the metric is the sole variable, while the Palatini approach also incorporates an independent affine connection as a variable.
 Although the metric f(R)-models effectively explain the accelerated expansion of the Universe, they have problems with description of solar system dynamics \cite{Chiba2003, Olmo2005, Olmo2007}.
 Nevertheless, there are a number of viable models that can overcome these difficulties \cite{odintsov1, odintsov2, odintsov3}.
 On the other hand, the Palatini approach also has limitations in accordance with observational data \cite{koivisto2006, koivisto206}.

-To address these issues, hybrid metric-Palatini gravity (HMPG) was developed, combining the advantages of both metric and Palatini approaches at the same time overcoming their shortcomings \cite{Harko2012, Capozziello2015, Harko2020}.
+To address these issues, hybrid metric-Palatini gravity (HMPG) was developed, combining the advantages of both metric and Palatini approaches while avoiding their respective shortcomings \cite{Harko2012, Capozziello2015, Harko2020}.
 HMPG encompasses both the metric components (via the Einstein-Hilbert action) and the Palatini elements (through an arbitrary function of Palatini curvature).
 This model successfully explains both cosmological and solar system dynamics without requiring additional screening mechanisms.
-Furthermore, it features a scalar-tensor representation, which simplifies its analysis.
+Moreover, it admits a scalar-tensor representation, which simplifies its theoretical treatment.